Overview

 The Hospital Saturday Fund

-The Hospital Saturday Fund provides grants to people with a disability/health condition to pay for a wide range of mobility equipment, medical aids, home adaptations and therapeutic treatments such as physiotherapy.
-You cannot apply yourself, you need a professional to apply on your behalf.
+The Hospital Saturday Fund provides grants to adults and children with a disability/health condition to pay for a wide range of mobility equipment, medical aids, home adaptations and therapeutic treatments such as physiotherapy.
+You cannot apply yourself; you need a professional to apply on your behalf.
 Applications are made via the website, where there is also more information on what they will fund.

 Independence at Home